Multi-Variant Execution at the Edge: Experimental methodology

 Note that edge-computing platforms are, by definition, reached from the Internet.
 Consequently, there may be latency in the timing measurement due to round-trip HTTP requests.
 This can bias the distribution of measured execution times for the multivariant binary.
 To avoid this bias, we instrument the code to only measure the execution on the edge nodes. }

 We collect 100k execution times for each binary, both the original and multivariant binaries.
 We perform a Mann-Withney U test \cite{mann1947} to compare both execution time distributions.
-If the P-value is lower than 0.05, the distributions are different.
+If the P-value is lower than 0.05, two compared distributions are different.